 Our goal as piano teachers is to infuse enough skill and passion into our piano students that they will (hopefully) continue to play the piano throughout their life; finding pleasure, solace and… maybe even a little cash along the way.
 But are we as piano teachers actually preparing them for these end-goals?

-I’m 99% sure that 99% of your piano students will not continue on to make a full-fledged career out of performing.
+It’s likely that 99% of your piano students will not continue on to make a full-fledged career out of performing.
+So how will all of these years they spent in piano lessons benefit them throughout their lives?
 They need real skills that enable them to use their piano playing abilities in the most applicable ways.

 Enter the 3 skills you should be teaching…